 - Supports different versions of native Spark jobs.

-MaxCompute is compatible with the APIs of all native Spark versions that run in MaxCompute.
+MaxCompute supports native community Spark and is fully compatible with the APIs of all native Spark versions.
 Different versions of Spark can run in MaxCompute at the same time.
-Spark on MaxCompute provides you with native Spark Web UIs.
+Spark on MaxCompute provides native Spark web UIs.

-Similar to MaxCompute SQL and MaxCompute MapReduce, Spark on MaxCompute runs in the unified computing resources activated for MaxCompute projects.
+Similar to MaxCompute SQL and MapReduce, Spark on MaxCompute runs based on the centralized computing resources that are purchased for MaxCompute projects.

-Spark on MaxCompute complies with the permissions you set for MaxCompute projects, allowing you to query data without any additional permission modifications required.
+Spark on MaxCompute complies with the permissions that are configured for MaxCompute projects.
+This allows you to query data without the need to modify permissions on your MaxCompute projects.

-- Provides the same experience as open-source systems.
+- Provides the same user experience as open source systems.

-The left half of the diagram shows the architecture of a native Spark engine, and the right half shows the architecture of Spark on MaxCompute.
-This second architecture runs on the Cupid platform developed by Alibaba Cloud.
-This platform also supports computing frameworks such as native Spark engines.
+The left part of the preceding figure shows the architecture of native Spark.
+The right part shows the architecture of Spark on MaxCompute, which runs on the Cupid platform developed by Alibaba Cloud.
+The Cupid platform is fully compatible with the computing framework supported by open source YARN.